 Notices for Trial must include an estimate of trial time needed.
+Once a Notice for Trial is filed with the Clerk, a copy should be emailed to firstname.lastname@example.org.
 After receipt of the Notice for Trial, an Order Setting Case Management Conference will be issued by the Judge’s office.
 Please bring your calendars to the Case Management Conference.
 At the Case Management Conference, your case will be set for trial, and discovery deadlines will be established.
 You will also receive the date of the Pretrial Conference hearing.
 All trial counsel, along with the parties, are required to attend the Pretrial Conference in person.

 Proposed Orders must be submitted with a cover letter setting forth the purpose of the Order, i.e. pursuant to hearing/settlement agreement/etc., as well as a statement informing the Court as to any objections to the contents of the proposed Order.

 All orders may be submitted through email.
 The email address for submission of proposed orders is email@example.com.
 Do NOT send orders via email AND U.S. Mail.
 This creates double work.
 Please submit orders in one format only.

 All proposed Orders submitted via email, must be submitted in WORD format, accompanied by a proper cover letter, in PDF format.
 The case number must be included in the name of the proposed Order and cover letter (ie. 2015 DR 000001.Order and 2015 DR 00001.letter.)
 Multiple proposed orders should be differentiated (ie. 2015 DR 000001.Order to Withdraw and 2015 DR 000001.Order of Contempt).
 The cover letter must contain the following information:

 - The case name and case number must be included in the cover letter.

 - The party on whose behalf you are submitting the proposed order.